DavidObando/carnd/Term3/Project1/README.md

     }
 }
 ```
-What this accomplies is the spline to be very stiff closer to the origin while driving in a lane, but becoming more flexible while switching lanes.
+What this accomplishes is the spline to be very stiff closer to the origin while driving in a lane, but becoming more flexible while switching lanes.
 The `is_changing_lane` flag is set to `true` whenever the vehicle model changes lane (again, for the model it's an immediate action) and is set back to `false` after the vehicle has reached coordinates close to the center of the target lane.

 This simple heuristic allows for fine control over the path while driving on a specific lane, and soft, non-jerky transitions between lanes.